Skip to main content

 The CAD pricing piece is more practical.
 A US VPS advertised at $20 USD becomes about $28 CAD after exchange rate conversion (at $1.37 per USD), then another 2.5% on top from your bank's foreign transaction fee, which works out to roughly $28.70 CAD per month.
 Every Canadian-owned host on this list bills in CAD with no hidden conversion costs.

-Server locations across Canadian VPS providers
+Server locations across these providers

-Vancouver, British Columbia: Full Host, 4GoodHosting
+Full Host, 4GoodHosting

-Quebec data centres: Astral Internet (Tier III, ISO 27001 certified)
+Astral Internet (Tier III, ISO 27001)

 VPS isn't for everyone.
 For a personal site, a portfolio, or a basic blog, shared hosting is fine and significantly cheaper.
-The signals below are what tell me a project has outgrown shared hosting and is ready for VPS.
+The signals below tell me a project has outgrown shared hosting and is ready for VPS.

 Stay on shared hosting if